taaha/My-first-QA-model/README.md

 # My-first-QA-model

-In this NLP exercise we develop a simple QA model based on the popular Squad dataset from stanford.
+In this NLP exercise we develop a simple reader QA model (answers questions based on context) based on the popular Squad dataset from stanford.

 Project contains the following notebooks